inet-framework/inet-framework.github.io/ContribGettingStarted.md

        a new component, you can take inspiration from existing parts of the framework.
     *  If you have questions or something to discuss, don't hesitate to post to the mailing list.

-4. When you are ready to submit your changes, contact us via email, or send us a pull request on GitHub.
+4. When you are ready to submit your changes, send us a pull request on GitHub.
     If the original branch (`master` or `integration`) has moved on in the meantime, you should rebase your topic branch on top of it.

 Pages under the *Development* menu give you general guidance on other topics.